davps/algorithms-and-data-structures/README.md

  - The algorithms are implemented using the TDD methodology (write tests first, then implement the code that passes the tests).
 TDD is suitable for this case because the requirements are well known.
- - Everything is on this single file (no make it easy to reproduce in codepad, for example)
+ - Everything is on this single file (to make it easy to reproduce in codepad, for example)
  - I use an online graph renderer called [digraph dot (graphviz)](http://www.samsarin.com/project/dagre-d3/latest/demo/interactive-demo.html) to represent the graph.